samuel-walker/fme-desktop-gis-and-cad-integration/README.md

 The training will introduce basic concepts and terminology, help students become efficient users of FME, and direct them to resources to help apply the product to their own needs.

-## Course Structure
+## Module Structure

-The full course is made up of three main sections.
+The full module is made up of three main sections.
 These sections are:

 - Lecture
 - Lab Instruction